Bainbridge High School (Washington): Courses

 Many elective courses offer opportunities outside of the normal high school course range.
-The school offers Advanced Placement.
+The school offers Advanced Placement courses.

 Athletics

-Bainbridge High School athletes, known as the Spartans, participate in the following sports throughout the school year:
+Bainbridge High School athletes are known as the Spartans.

+The Bainbridge High School girls lacrosse team from 1991 to 2009 was in sixteen championship games, winning eleven, including seven consecutive wins from 1994 to 2000 and its most recent win in 2007.